-At Charlie Paris, we know that every second counts, and that precision is at the heart of the art of watchmaking.
-It's only natural, then, that we're focusing today on the expression "setting the clocks right," a metaphor that draws its origins from the world of clocks and well-regulated time.
+At Charlie Paris, we know that every second counts, and that precision is at the heart of watchmaking.
+It is therefore quite natural that we are interested today in the expression "setting the clocks to the right time," a metaphor that originates from the world of clocks and well-regulated time.

 Origin and meaning

-In the past, in homes and public places, it was not uncommon for the clocks that were the true guardians of time to display different times.
-To ensure temporal harmony, it was necessary to "set the clocks," that is, to synchronize these instruments so that they all indicated the same precise time.
-Over the centuries, this expression has taken on a broader meaning: it is now a question of setting things straight, reestablishing the truth, or dispelling a misunderstanding.
-It is a moment of truth, where we adjust not a clock, but a situation.
+In the past, in homes or public places, it was not uncommon for clocks, the true guardians of time, to display different times.
+To ensure temporal harmony, it was necessary to "set the clocks to the correct time," that is, to synchronize these instruments so that they all indicated the same precise time.
+Over the centuries, this expression has taken on a broader meaning: it now refers to setting the record straight, restoring the truth, or clearing up a misunderstanding.
+It is a moment of truth, where one adjusts not a clock, but a situation.

 Watchmaking precision, a constant quest

-At Charlie Paris, every watch we create is designed to offer the precision and reliability we associate with the accuracy of time.
-Setting the clocks is also a tribute to this perpetual quest for accuracy, whether it is an automatic , quartz or mecaquartz movement, from our elegant or sporty collections.
+At Charlie Paris, every watch that we create is designed to offer the precision and reliability we associate with accurate timekeeping.
+Setting the clocks right is also a tribute to this perpetual quest for accuracy, whether it be in a movement automatic, quartz Or mecaquartz, from our elegant or sporty collections.

 An expression that resonates in our daily lives

-Whether in a discussion, a relationship, or a decision, setting the record straight is a reminder of the importance of being clear, sincere, and precise.
-Like properly setting a watch, it's what allows you to move forward calmly, without missteps or lags.
+Whether in a discussion, a relationship, or a decision-making process, setting the record straight reminds us of the importance of being clear, sincere, and precise.
+Like a well-set watch, it's what allows us to move forward smoothly, without missteps or missteps.

 Read more